Booklet : Choice of subjects for years 6 and 7 (2021-2023)

 The language change request form is available on the school website:

 The course grid comprises all the courses that will run in years 6 and 7.
-The grid is created in such a way to give the maximum number of students their first choice.
-The grid determines which combinations of courses are possible and which not.
+The grid is created in such a way to give the maximum number of students their first choice, it determines which combinations of courses are possible and which not.

 Information on orientation and career advice is available on the school website: